 Gansevoort Resort is a chic luxury accommodation located in central Providenciales.
-The complex features 91 rooms, including studios, suites and penthouses, as well as a spa and two restaurants.
+This modern beachfront resort features 91 rooms, including studios, suites and penthouses, as well as a spa and two restaurants.

-Gansevoort is located in the Bight area of Providenciales, directly to the west of the central tourism region of Grace Bay.
+Gansevoort Turks and Caicos is located in the Bight area of Providenciales, directly to the west of the central tourism region of Grace Bay.
 The resort is ideally situated on the excellent Bight Beach, and within easy walking distance of the beautiful Bight Reef snorkelling site.

 Parasailing, tube wake rides, and boat charters can also be scheduled, with pick up on the beach in front of the Gansevoort.
 A boat cruise or charter is one of our top recommended things to do, as it’s a great way to experience what makes the Turks and Caicos unique – our spectacular marine environment.
 Such excursions, visit uninhabited cays, the iguanas at Half Moon Bay and Little Water Cay, and the pristine offshore snorkelling sites on the barrier reef.

-In addition to the traditional resort pool and beach loungers, Gansevoort offers a great range of complimentary amenities, including full breakfast, WiFi, a fitness centre, and the use of bicycles.
+In addition to the traditional resort pool and beach loungers, Gansevoort Turks and Caicos offers a great range of complimentary amenities and services, including professional and friendly staff, full breakfast, WiFi, a fitness centre, a business centre, and the use of bicycles.
+Private poolside lounge pods may be reserved.

 Gansevoort is a little isolated from the central tourism, dining and shopping district in Grace Bay, yet there are few options in the general area of the resort.